 - Address any leftover risks with your team

-Your scope documents are going to outline the size and limitations of the project.
+Your scope documents outline the size and limitations of the project.
 You want to make sure that all requirements were met.
-The project closure stage is the perfect time to address scope documents and assess whether you have been successful.

 - Discuss the results with your team

-- Check that deliverables have been signed by stakeholders.
+- Check that deliverables have been signed by project stakeholders

 l.
-Make sure all other project documents are signed.
+Make sure all project documents are signed

 If there are any outstanding contracts and agreements with vendors, contractors, and so on, now is the time to reach out to concerned parties and get every signature and date stamp you need.